-- ☑ No fee required. - o Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - o Fee paid previously with preliminary materials. - o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:
+[X] No fee required.

+[] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.

+(1) Title of each class of securities to which transaction applies:

+(2) Aggregate number of securities to which transaction applies:

+(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

+(4) Proposed maximum aggregate value of transaction:

+(5) Total fee paid:

+[] Fee paid previously with preliminary materials.

+[] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.
-TABLE OF CONTENTS

-PROPOSAL I ELECTION OF DIRECTORS STOCK PERFORMANCE GRAPH
+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party:

+(4) Date Filed:

+THE AUTHENTICATION COMPANY

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JUNE 14, 2005
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JUNE 14, 2006

-To the Stockholders of VASCO Data Security International, Inc.:
+To the Stockholders of

+VASCO Data Security International, Inc.:

-The Annual Meeting of Stockholders of VASCO Data Security International, Inc., a Delaware corporation (the "Company"), will be held on Tuesday, June 14, 2005, commencing at 10:00 a.m., local time, at 1901 South Meyers Road, Oakbrook Terrace, Illinois 60181 for the following purposes, as described in the Proxy Statement accompanying this Notice:
+The Annual Meeting of Stockholders of VASCO Data Security International, Inc., a Delaware corporation (the "Company"), will be held on Wednesday, June 14, 2006, commencing at 10:00 a.m., local time, at 1901 South Meyers Road, Oakbrook Terrace, Illinois 60181 for the following purposes, as described in the Proxy Statement accompanying this Notice:

-- 1. To elect five directors to serve on the Company's Board of Directors, and; - 2.
-To transact such other business as may properly come before the Annual Meeting.
+1. To elect four directors to serve on the Company's Board of Directors, and;

+2. To transact such other business as may properly come before the Annual Meeting.

 The Board of Directors has no knowledge of any other business to be presented or transacted at the meeting.
-Only stockholders of record on April 22, 2005 are entitled to notice of and to vote at the Annual Meeting.
+Only stockholders of record on April 21, 2006 are entitled to notice of and to vote at the Annual Meeting.
 Further information as to the matters to be considered and acted upon at the Annual Meeting can be found in the accompanying Proxy Statement.